-Stitch by Stitch Labs is an integrated, cloud-based inventory management solution that caters to small and mid-size item-based businesses that offer services through multiple online outlets.
+Stitch Labs is an integrated, cloud-based inventory and order management solution that caters to mid-size multi-channel retail brands.

 Tanner from Brewer's Lantern